-The Food Service Section staff is composed of certified food service detention deputies and Food Service Specialists (Civilians).
-They supervise an inmate work force of 110 inmates.
-Some of the food used for inmate meals has been raised and harvested by inmate labor.
-The Food Service Section prepared and served 2,608,105 meals in 2011 at one of the lowest cost per meal rate in the state.
+The Food Service Section staff supervises an inmate work force of 120 inmates.
+The Food Service Section prepared and served 3,042,828 meals in 2012 at one of the lowest cost per meal rate in the state.

 The Food Service Section has two kitchen facilities.
 One is located in Bartow at the Central County Jail, and the other is located at the South County Jail in Frostproof.

-All food is prepared, under the supervision of Food Service Detention Deputies and Food Service Specialists, by inmate labor consisting of two shifts, each with 25 inmates per shift at the Central County Jail facility and 35 inmates per shift at the South County Jail facility.
+All food is prepared, under the supervision of Food Service Specialists, by inmate labor consisting of two shifts, each with 25 inmates per shift at the Central County Jail facility and 35 inmates per shift at the South County Jail facility.

 Both facilities maintain staff dining rooms serving one meal per shift to all Polk County Sheriff's Office personnel, medical staff, maintenance staff and visiting county/state employees.

-The Food Service Section is allocated for 9 certified food service detention deputies and 14 Food Service Specialists (Civilians).
-This includes two sergeants and one administrator position for a total of 26 allocated positions.
+The Food Service Section is allocated for one (1) Administrator, two (2) sergeants and twenty-three (23) Food Service Specialists (Civilians).
 All members of the Food Service Section are Florida State Certified Professional Food Handlers.

 Aside from the inmate and staff dining meals prepared, the Food Service Section also prepares food for special groups and occasions such as the Sheriff’s Leadership Council tours, Community Service activities, and departmental staff meetings.